modal-labs/vprox/README.md

 To set up `vprox`, you'll need the private IPv4 address of the server connected to an Internet gateway (use the `ip addr` command), as well as a block of IPs to allocate to the WireGuard subnet between server and client.
 This has no particular meaning and can be arbitrarily chosen to not overlap with other subnets.

-You'll also need to configure a "host suffix" for TLS authentication.
-This is a unique identifier

 ```bash
 # [Machine A: public IP 1.2.3.4, private IP 172.31.64.125]
 VPROX_PASSWORD=my-password vprox server --ip 172.31.64.125 --wg-block 240.1.0.0/16